Knudsen Type Group for Time in $\mathbb{R}$ and Related Boltzmann Type Equations: Solutions to the Boltzmann Type Equation

-{\it Step 3 } For part (a) we refer to Theorem \ref{Theorem3.19}, Corollary \ref{Corollary4.6}, and Theorem \ref{Theorem3.16} (a), and in particular to Step 2 of the present proof.
-Observe also Remark \ref{14} below.
-For part (b) there is just to demonstrate that $p_0\in D(A)$ implies $p(\cdot ,\cdot ,\tau) \in D(A)$.
+{\it Step 3 } For part (a) we refer to Theorem \ref{Theorem4.5}, Corollary \ref{Corollary4.6}, and Theorem \ref{Theorem5.6}, and in particular to Steps 1 and 2 of the present proof.
+Keeping Corollary \ref{Corollary5.7} in mind, for part (b) there is just to demonstrate that $p_0\in D(A)$ implies $p(\cdot ,\cdot ,\tau)\in D(A)$, $\tau\in [\tau_0,0]$.
 However, analyzing the equation